prathiksharv/GradX/README.md

 3. **Run all code chunks** to train the model and analyze results.

 ---
 🚀 **Future Work:** Additional predictors such as **tuition fees and socioeconomic background** could be incorporated for improved accuracy.
-Hyperparameter tuning can further refine the model.

-📌 **Contributions & Feedback**: Feel free to fork, modify, and contribute to this project!